Blonde on Blonde

 Robbie Robertson, in his 2016 autobiography Testimony, recalls that some time after he and the others had returned from the UK tour around the end of May, 1966, he had a call from Albert Grossman: Columbia Records wanted a stereo mix of Blonde on Blonde, and Dylan wanted Robbie to oversee the mixing.
 This seems a little surprising if Bob Johnston had already done a stereo mix, but perhaps Dylan had heard it and not liked it.
 Robertson describes how he spent a week, working with a somnolent engineer at Columbia's studios in New York, producing the required mix; Dylan declined to be involved himself, saying he would listen to it when it was done.
-This seems to have been around the middle of June, not long before the album's release; so Robertson's mix is most likely the one to be found on the very first US stereo pressings of the album.
+This appears to have been in early-to-mid June, not long before the album's release; so Robertson's mix is most likely the one to be found on the very first US stereo pressings of the album.

 The early history of Blonde On Blonde's release is a story of total chaos.
 I shall try to present it as clearly as possible, but I suspect that not even those involved at the time knew what was going on, so any sense of order may be illusory.